mrnorman/YAKL/README.md

 #### Informative

-Gator keeps track of the memory high-water mark in the pool automatically and informs the user at the end of the simulation.

 Error messages are made as helpful as possible to help the user know what to do in the event of a pool overflow.
 Sometimes, it is necessary to create a larger initial pool to use a limited memory space more effectively, and this guidance is given in error messages as errors occur.

 Also, all allocations can be labeled with an optional string parameter upon allocation.
-This allows tracking of timestamped and labeled allocations that are written to a file in debug mode (**soon to be implemented**).
+This allows tracking of labeled allocations that are printed out in a special `MEMORY_DEBUG` mode.

 #### Environment variables